 Existing sources of light in the project vicinity include exterior lighting on the on-site residence and the nearby residences; however, nighttime lighting in the area is minimal.
 The project would introduce new sources of light and glare, including exterior security lighting.
-Motion-activated security lighting would be located on the fence-line, one at each corner of the site and two at the entrance to the cultivation site.
-Lighting would be provided via five (5), 15-foot-tall, solar-powered portable security units and would be consistent with California Code of Regulations Section 8304(c)

-and (g), which require that outdoor security lighting be shielded and downward facing to minimize light pollution.
+Security lighting would be located on the fence-line, one at each corner of the site and one on the east side of the entrance to the cultivation site.
+Lighting would be provided via six (6), 15-foot-tall, solar-powered portable security units and would be consistent with California Code of Regulations Section 8304(c) and (g), which require that outdoor security lighting be shielded and downward facing to minimize light pollution.
 Impacts from exterior security lighting would be less than significant.
-In addition, Mitigation Measure BR-15 would place restrictions on nighttime lighting and further minimize the less than significant impact.
+In addition, Mitigation Measure BR-18 would place restrictions on nighttime lighting and further minimize the less than significant impact.

-No significant aesthetic impacts are anticipated, and no mitigation measures are necessary.
+No significant aesthetic impacts would occur and no mitigation measures are necessary.